 All students at Kent Middle School are entitled to an education in a positive environment that is safe and conducive to learning.
-Our staff is committed to providing a supportive atmosphere where each student can attain his/her maximum potential.
+Our staff is committed to providing a supportive atmosphere where each student can attain their maximum potential.
 It is our intent to nurture all aspects of each child: social-emotional, academic, behavioral, creative, and ethical.

-When patterns of behavior interfere with a positive learning environment, it is the staff's intent to intervene and address the effects of misbehavior, which help our students move toward more positive behavior.
+When student behavior interferes with a positive learning environment, it is the staff's obligation to intervene and address the effects of misbehavior, which help our students move toward more positive behavior.
 Teachers will regularly communicate with parents about repeated misbehavior in the classroom and may reflect it on a student's report card.